 The decision to apply a functional or decorative surface finish to a component depends upon where it will be used and its function.
 Products that face the consumer need to be visually appealing to customers, but they also must maintain their functional performance.
 A faucet must look good, but also needs to resist rust and corrosion which is a means for the decorative finish to add value.

-Just like our zinc die cast alloys provide an excellent base for a clean, attractive durable finish in the powder coating process, likewise, due to the physical attributes of the material, they also are a good substrate for various types of plating.
+Zinc die cast alloys provide an excellent base for a clean, attractive durable finish in the powder coating process.
+Likewise, due to the physical attributes of the material, zinc alloys are also a good substrate for various types of plating.

 And when zinc, known as the “corrosion-protection workhorse”, is added on top of zinc, it provides greater protection against deterioration.